Combining 3-momentum and kinetic energy on Galilei/Newton spacetime: A More Unified View of Classical Mechanics on Minkowski and Galilei/Newton Spacetimes

-for an `elementary' particle of constant mass $m$ is equivalent to the linear form version of Eq.~(\ref{eq:ParticleNewtonSecondLaw_M}).
-This equation also applies on $\mathbb{G}$, where thanks to Eq.~(\ref{eq:TimeFormLimit}) and (\ref{eq:TimeForm}) the 4-force linear form limits to
+for an ``elementary'' particle of constant mass $m$ is equivalent to the linear form version of Equation~(\ref{eq:ParticleNewtonSecondLaw_M}).
+This equation also applies on $\mathbb{G}$, where thanks to {Equation}~(\ref{eq:TimeForm}) and (\ref{eq:TimeFormLimit}) the 4-force linear form limits to